MCP server

 Does signing up cost anything?

-No. The free account tier is the only tier that exists at launch.
+No. The free account is the only tier that exists.
 No payment, no card, no upfront commitment.
-Email + ToS acceptance only.
+Email + ToS acceptance only (or Google one-click).

 What if the device-code expires before I finish signup?